veracodes-bm/Javascript-small-projects/README.md

 <br>setInterval()
 <br> And more...

-<br>I have gathered these projects following Bootcamps and online tutorials
+<br>I have gathered these projects using coding Bootcamps and online tutorials
 <br>Enjoy :)